Error estimates for a finite volume scheme for advection-diffusion equations with rough coefficients: Setting and main result

 Then, via Cauchy-Schwarz,

-By Lemma \ref{lemma:stability_estimate} and Lemma \ref{lemma:estimate_disc_cont}, the first factor of the product is controlled by a constant depending on $r$, the $L^1(L^\infty)$ norm of $(\nabla\cdot u)^-$ and the $L^r$ norm of the initial datum.
+By Lemma \ref{lemma:stability_estimate} and \eqref{eq:bound_field}, the first factor of the product is controlled by a constant depending on $r$, the $L^1(L^\infty)$ norm of $(\nabla\cdot u)^-$ and the $L^r$ norm of the initial datum.
 Therefore, summing over $n$ and applying Jensen's inequality for the time variable now we can write,

-Hence, by Lemma \ref{lemma:estimate_disc_cont} we get the weak BV estimate \eqref{eq:weakBVtime} for nonnegative initial data.
+Hence, by \eqref{eq:bound_datum} and \eqref{eq:bound_field} we get the weak BV estimate \eqref{eq:weakBVtime} for nonnegative initial data.
 Once this is established, for general initial data the estimate follows via triangle inequality.

-We argue analogously to get the estimate \eqref{eq:weakBVspace}.
-Consider a non negative initial datum so that for a general case we can just apply a triangle inequality.
-Smuggling the same weight as before, with $r\in(1,\min\{q,2\}]$, together with a factor $d_{KL}$ we can write via a Hölder inequality,
+We argue analogously to get the estimate \eqref{eq:weakstrongBVspace}.
+We will obtain the two estimates \eqref{eq:strongBVspace} and \eqref{eq:weakBVspace} separately.
+Let us start with the strong BV estimate \eqref{eq:strongBVspace}.
+Consider a non negative initial datum since for a general case we can just apply a triangle inequality.
+Smuggling the same weight as before, with $r\in(1,\min\{q,2\}]$, together with a factor $d_{KL}$ we can write via Cauchy-Schwarz inequality,

 with